 The Company revised its customer service charges effective September 1, 2020, increasing customer service charges by an average of 29.5% on base rate levels.
 The customer service charge increase included provisions to ease the cash flow burden of the increase on customers through payment deferral mechanisms.
 For the Company's fiscal 2021, the portion of monthly invoices related to the customer service charge increase could be deferred and would become payable by customers in equal installments over the next five fiscal years, beginning in fiscal 2022.
-One-fifth of the deferred portion was payable by customers during fiscal 2022.
-These provisions increase the Company's exposure to credit risk as payments required in advance and security deposits under the Company's credit policies may not be sufficient to cover potential losses.
+One-fifth of the deferred portion was payable by customers during fiscal 2023.
+The outstanding deferred customer service charges is \$76 as at August 31, 2023 (August 31, 2022 - \$108).
+These longer term payment provisions increase the Company's exposure to credit risk as payments required in advance and security deposits under the Company's credit policies may not be sufficient to cover potential losses.

 The Company establishes an allowance for expected credit losses that represents its estimate of lifetime expected credit losses to be incurred in respect of accounts receivable.
-Given the high degree of uncertainty caused by the COVID-19 pandemic, the estimates and judgments made by management in the preparation of the expected credit loss allowance are subject to estimation uncertainty.
-Based on the Company's current estimates and assumptions, including but not limited to current and forecasted economic and credit conditions as well as recent trends for customer collections, the allowance for expected credit losses is \$11 as at August 31, 2022 (August 31, 2021 - \$13).
+Based on the Company's current estimates and assumptions, including but not limited to current and forecasted economic and credit conditions as well as recent trends for customer collections, the allowance for expected credit losses is \$6 as at August 31, 2023 (August 31, 2022 - \$11).
 There were no significant balances past due.